 - Can Greenwave filters be plugged into power strips?

-- What are the symptoms of Dirty Electricity?
+- What is meant by Dirty Electricity?

 - How can Dirty Electricity affect your health?